 What are They Allowed to Do?

-Just like any debt collection agency that is operating legally in the UK, a debt collector contacting you from PRA Group has to abide by the guidelines set by the Financial Conduct Authority (FCA).
+Just like any debt collection agency that is operating legally in the UK, a staff member contacting you from PRA Group has to abide by the guidelines set by the Financial Conduct Authority (FCA).

 The Financial Conduct Authority (FCA) has laid out rules regarding debt collecting which firms such as PRA Group have to abide by in order to be seen as a valid and legal debt collection agency.

 According to FCA guidelines, a debt collector contacting your from the PRA Group is not allowed to claim excessive, unfair or invalid charges from you.

 They are also not allowed to harass or threaten you.
 They cannot threaten to seize your property if they legally are not allowed to do so.

 Furthermore, a debt collector from PRA Group cannot bypass an appointed representative to contact you directly.